w3f/polkadot-wiki/docs/learn-scams.md

 you restore your funds.
 Polkadot and Kusama are decentralized platforms and while we do have governance functionality which could technically allow for funds freezing or refunds, it is impossible to prove that you are the original owner, or that you did not sell the tokens and are trying to reclaim them.
-Additionally, even with addresses that are obviousy in possession of a scammer, the thief could easily monitor the network for governance proposals that would affect their ill-gotten gains and move them to a new address before the proposal is enacted.
+Additionally, even with addresses that are obviously in possession of a scammer, the thief could easily monitor the network for governance proposals that would affect their ill-gotten gains and move them to a new address before the proposal is enacted.